jackhkmatthews/bits-and-bobs/fundraiser-meter/README.md

 - MVP features: title, one outer circle, one inner circle.
 Inside inner circle current amount donated. three circular buttons below with the three mounts. target always set to £100. animate to current amount on page load and working buttons.

 ## Express server (Static)

+- done, bit of a struggle to remember even the basics, too much time spent in word!!!

+## Wireframes in HTML and CSS

+- decided to use BEM class naming convention, haven't tried before and appreciate the need for a convention / order.